Horatio Nelson, 1st Viscount Nelson

-Horatio Nelson, 1st Viscount Nelson, 1st Duke of Bronte (29 September 1758 – 21 October 1805) was a British Royal Navy officer whose leadership, grasp of strategy and unconventional tactics brought about a number of decisive British naval victories during the French Revolutionary and Napoleonic Wars.
-He is widely regarded as one of the greatest admirals in history and, by many, as the greatest.
+Vice-Admiral of the White Horatio Nelson, 1st Viscount Nelson (29 September 1758 – 21 October 1805) was a British Royal Navy officer whose leadership, grasp of strategy and unconventional tactics led to multiple decisive British naval victories during the French Revolutionary and Napoleonic Wars.
+He is widely regarded as one of the greatest admirals in history.

-Nelson was born into a moderately prosperous Norfolk family and joined the navy through the influence of his uncle, Maurice Suckling, a high-ranking naval officer.
-Nelson rose rapidly through the ranks and served with leading naval commanders of the period before obtaining his own command at the age of 20, in 1778.
-He developed a reputation for personal valour and a firm grasp of tactics, but suffered periods of illness and unemployment after the end of the American War of Independence.
-The outbreak of the French Revolutionary Wars allowed Nelson to return to service, where he was particularly active in the Mediterranean Sea.
-He fought in several minor engagements off Toulon and was important in the capture of Corsica, where he was wounded and partially lost sight in one eye, and subsequently performed diplomatic duties with the Italian states.
-In 1797 he distinguished himself while in command of at the Battle of Cape St Vincent.
-Shortly after that battle, Nelson took part in the Battle of Santa Cruz de Tenerife, where the attack failed and he lost his right arm, forcing him to return to England to recuperate.
-The following year he won a decisive victory over the French at the Battle of the Nile and remained in the Mediterranean to support the Kingdom of Naples against a French invasion.
+Nelson was born into a moderately prosperous Norfolk family and joined the British Royal Navy in 1771 through the prominent influence of his uncle Maurice Suckling, a high-ranking naval officer.
+Developing a reputation for valour and a firm grasp of tactics, Nelson obtained his first command in 1778 but suffered bouts of illness and after the American War of Independence ended in 1783 was put on half-pay.
+Britain's entry into the French Revolutionary Wars in 1793 allowed him to return to active service and participate in the siege of Toulon and invasion of Corsica, the latter of which resulted in Nelson partially losing sight in one eye.
+Rising rapidly through the ranks, in 1797 Nelson distinguished himself at the Battle of Cape St. Vincent and shortly afterwards took part in an attack on Santa Cruz de Tenerife at which he lost his right arm, forcing him to return to England, UK, to recuperate.
+In 1798 Nelson won a decisive victory at the Battle of the Nile but subsequently became involved in Neapolitan politics and began an affair with Emma Hamilton, both of which severely damaged his reputation in the navy, leading to a period of inactivity.